Aboriginal Gathering Place

 What services will Aboriginal Gathering Place offer?

-The Gathering Place will offer a combination of regular, structured and planned activities, as well as unplanned activities.
-These may include:
+The gathering place will offer a combination of regular, structured and planned activities, as well as unplanned activities:

 • cultural strengthening and knowledge through arts, language, dancing, woodwork and other crafts, healing programs and storytelling